saki1994/react-todo-app/README.md

  ### Issues for Mobile size

- 1. Checked input too small
- 2. Checked icon is black instead of white
- 3. x button shows when input is checked (should only show on hover)
- 4. li text overflow
+1. Filter button hover color doesn't work on iPhone but does on Android
+2. Input check psuedo before and after don't work
- 5. x button color on dark mode
+3. x button not visible on dark mode
+4. Font different on android and iphone
+5. to do list text doesn't wrap

+ ## Steps

+ 1. Set up size (Vendor-prefixes)